Drone Laws in Vermont (2022)

 To fly a drone as a commercial pilot in the state of Vermont (i.e. for work / business purposes) you are required to follow the requirements of the FAA’s Part 107 Small UAS Rule (Part 107), which includes passing the FAA’s Aeronautical Knowledge Test to obtain a Remote Pilot Certificate.

-To fly a drone as a hobbyist in the state of Vermont (i.e. for fun / pleasure) you are required to follow the FAA’s recreational model aircraft rules.
-One of those rules is that if your drone weighs more than 0.55 lbs (250g), you’ll need to pay $5 to get it registered over here.
-And there are additional rules when it comes to airspace and altitude, keeping your drone within line-of-sight while you’re flying, and more.
+To fly a drone as a hobbyist in the state of Vermont (i.e. for fun / pleasure) you are required by the FAA to take The Recreational UAS Safety Test (TRUST).
+You are also required to follow the FAA’s recreational model aircraft rules.
+One of those rules is that if your drone weighs more than 0.55 lbs (250g), you’ll need to pay $5 to get it registered.
+There are additional rules when it comes to airspace and altitude, keeping your drone within line-of-sight while you’re flying, and more.

 To fly a drone as a government employee in the state of Vermont (i.e., for a police or fire department) you may either operate under the FAA’s Part 107 rule or obtain a federal Certificate of Authorization (COA).